paul-macfarlane/picksleagues-api/backlog/tasks/task-001 - Delete-Account.md

 This task is to create an API endpoint for account deletion.
 The endpoint will handle all the business logic and data modifications required to securely remove a user from the system.
 It will ensure that all personally identifiable information is erased while maintaining the integrity of historical, anonymized data.
 ## Acceptance Criteria

-- [ ] API provides an endpoint to delete a user account.
+- [ ] The API provides an endpoint to delete a user account.
 - [ ] The endpoint requires authentication to ensure a user can only delete their own account.
 - [ ] Upon successful deletion
 - [ ] the user's PII is permanently removed from the database.